PULSE: Privileged Knowledge Transfer from Rich to Deployable Sensors for Embodied Multi-Sensory Learning: Experiments and Results

-\paragraph{Main observations.} From Table~\ref{tab:finetune}, symmetric alignment (\textbf{B}) yields only a \emph{minor} improvement over the no–EDA baseline (\textbf{A}) when EDA is removed at test time.
-This indicates that enforcing cross-modal consistency alone does not transfer enough of the EDA-specific information to materially influence downstream stress classification once the privileged channel is absent.
-In contrast, PULSE (\textbf{C}) delivers a \emph{larger and consistent} gain in all evaluation metrics relative to (\textbf{A}) and (\textbf{B}).
-Freezing the EDA encoder as a teacher supplies a stable target that shapes the students’ shared representation toward EDA’s sympathetic-arousal code, which persists even when only cheap sensors are used at inference.
+\paragraph{Metric choice.} We report threshold-independent AUROC and AUPRC as primary metrics, avoiding the instability of threshold-dependent accuracy under cross-subject evaluation.
+Accuracy at a fixed threshold is included as a secondary summary.

-Contrary to the expectation that full-sensor training yields best performance, we observe that PULSE (\textbf{C}) slightly \emph{exceeds} the joint full-sensor model (\textbf{D}) on the threshold-independent metrics (AUROC/AUPRC).
-This outcome is plausible for several reasons: (i) the frozen EDA teacher injects a strong prior and acts as a data-dependent regularizer, constraining students to a modality-invariant subspace that generalizes better on small, cross-subject datasets; (ii) joint optimization in \textbf{D} can overfit to idiosyncratic EDA artifacts and/or converge to suboptimal equilibria across branches, whereas \textbf{C} benefits from a stationary target and a smoother optimization landscape; (iii) knowledge transfer effectively denoises and compresses the EDA signal into the cheap-sensor representation, while \textbf{D} consumes raw EDA at test time and may rely on spurious cues.
-Taken together, these effects allow \textbf{C} to outperform \textbf{D} despite not using EDA at inference.
+\paragraph{Main observations.} Symmetric alignment (B) yields only a minor improvement over the no-teacher baseline (A) when the privileged modality is removed at test time: enforcing cross-modal consistency alone does not transfer enough privileged information.
+PULSE (C) delivers consistent gains across all metrics.
+The frozen teacher provides a stable optimization target that shapes the students' shared representations toward the teacher's signal structure, and this benefit persists when only cheap sensors are used at inference.